Temptation - James 1:13-15

 I don't know about you, but I want my days to be filled with abundance and peace.
 I desire to walk with Jesus and find His grace in all I do and say.
 His word is His love letter to you and to me.
 Spend time studying the word, to find the strength and the power to overcome evil.

 God Does Not Change

 Join me for a study on James 1:16-18

 Do you feel the effects of living in a very unstable and changing world?
 There is one who never changes; He is your creator.
-Learn of the God who never changes.
+Learn about the God who never changes.
 Find rest in His unchanging love.

 James One 16-18 "So don't be misled, my dear brothers and sisters.
 Whatever is good and perfect comes to us from God above, who created all heaven's lights.
 Unlike them, he never changes or casts shifting shadows.
-In his goodness he chose to make us his own children by giving us his true word.
+In his goodness, he chose to make us his own children by giving us his true word.
 And we, out of all creation, became his choice possession."